jkeohan/rctr-2-14-22/w03d05/lifting-state.md

 }
 ```

-:thumbsup: Click on the thumbs up when your done.

 **Lifting State**

 The last item to precede with props is `props.handleClick`.
-The expectation is that the parent element will pass this function down which we will call in the child thus `lifting state`.
+The expectation is that the parent element will pass this function down which we will call in the child in order to `lift state`.

 ```js
 import React from 'react';